cmrnh/html5qrcodereader/README.md

 - jQuery: http://jquery.com/
 - QR-code library: https://github.com/LazarSoft/jsqrcode

-Designed for use with Mobile Safari (iOS 6+), which does not support getUserMedia
+Designed for use with Mobile Safari (iOS 6+), which does not support getUserMedia (as required by Photobooth.js and Say-Cheese)